fugu-chop/launch_school/daily_logs/2_daily_log_oct2020.md

 __*Thoughts*__<br/>
 Today was mainly revision.
 There was a huge amount of time dedicated to PEDAC on a fairly complex problem.
 I liked the fact there was a lot of detail, but the presenter on the videos was really...boring.
 He was clearly very knowledgable, just not a great presenter.

+##### 08/10/20 (Thu)
+__*Concepts covered*__<br/>
+- RB101 - Lesson 4: Ruby Collections
+  - Transformations and Selection
+  - Methods (inc. the `Enumerable` module)
+  - Practice problems

+__*Time spent*__<br/>
+121 minutes

+__*Thoughts*__<br/>
+There were a few exercises today where I really enjoyed having to manually write loops instead of relying on library methods.
+It gives me an opportunity to think about what I'm writing and writing code with intent, rather than classic hack and slash.

+Practice problems are again, very enjoyable.
+They encourage sequentially thinking through logic, as well as distinguishing what gets returned and how an expression is evaluated.